Write-Through and Write-Behind Caching Overview

 Hot Apply Support for Write-Behind Configuration

 NCache supports hot applicable Write-Behind settings which allows you to change Write-Behind configurations at runtime, without stopping the cache.
-You can change Write-Behind configurable attributes through the NCache Management Center and NCache will incorporate those changes dynamically.
+You can change Write-Behind configurable attributes through the NCache Manager and NCache will incorporate those changes dynamically.

 In hot apply support, you can change the Write-Behind mode from batch to non-batch and vice versa.
-For instance, if you have changed the batch mode to non-batch, then NCache will ignore the operation delay value and start executing operations individually.
-Also, you can change the throttling rate at runtime according to your need similarly, operation delay, batch-interval, failed operations queue limit, and failed operations eviction ratio can also change at runtime.
+For instance, if you have changed the batch mode to non-batch, then NCache will ignore operation delay value and start executing operations individually.
+Also, you can change the throttling rate at runtime according to your need similarly, operation-delay, batch-interval, failed operations queue limit and failed operations eviction ratio can also change at runtime.

 Warning

-You can only increase the value of the failed operations queue limit; otherwise, NCache will use its default value for further operations.
+You can only increase the value of Failed operations queue limit; otherwise, NCache will use its default value for further operations.

 Write-Behind in Clustered Environment